Building and construction

 People and businesses who pay the standard rate include:

-Businesses with a turnover of more than $200,000 in the last full financial year pay the corporate fee rate.
+Businesses with a turnover of $300,000 or more in the last full financial year pay the corporate rate.

 Schools and government organisations are part of this fee category.